Ted was best known for his

 Moore Film Scholarship program at the university.

-Mr. Larson (or "TL" as many of his students affectionately called him) helped a number of talented young filmmakers and film studies
+Mr. Larson (or "TL" as many of his students affectionately called him)

-students develop careers.
+studies/education.
 Among them: Dr. Brad Chisholm (Prof.

 worked for David Letterman productions); Jule Selbo (who worked with George Lucas on